axelnissim-personal/curiosity/Curiosity_Is_all_you_need.md

 - **Novelty Discovery Rate:**
   Quantify the model’s success in uncovering new or previously unlearned information.
 This can be measured by the frequency and quality of self-generated prompts leading to knowledge updates.
 - **Uncertainty Reduction:**
-  Track changes in the uncertainty metric \( U_t \) over time as the model processes new information.
+ Track changes in the uncertainty metric $U_t$ over time as the model processes new information.
 A successful model should show consistent reductions in uncertainty in areas it explores.
 - **Task-Specific Performance:**
   Evaluate traditional performance metrics (e.g., BLEU score for translation, accuracy for question answering) to ensure that intrinsic motivation does not detract from extrinsic task performance.